OpenAstronomy/packaging-guide/docs/ci.rst

 Each run is built from a clean environment.
 Workflows can be set to begin on triggers such as a ``git push`` or the completion of another workflow.

-There are an array solutions for running CI, Open Astronomy recommends `GitHub Actions <https://docs.github.com/en/actions/>`__.
+There are an array solutions for running CI, Open Astronomy recommends `GitHub Actions <https://docs.github.com/en/actions/>`__ for projects using GitHub.
 GitHub Actions workflows are defined in the ``.github/workflows/`` folder at the root of the repo.
 Open Astronomy supplies a `set of tooling <https://github.com/OpenAstronomy/github-actions-workflow>`__ to make configuring GitHub Actions easier.